shreyfaldu/JavaScript_with_Shrey/README.md

 # Chaliye JS sikhte hai
-A code repo for javascript series at Chai and code channel
+A code repo for javascript